The ‘End Bad Governance’ Movement: Abuja Edition

 11. Should you bring your phone to a protest?

 Yes, bringing your phone to a protest is advisable.
 It allows you to stay informed, communicate with others, and document the event.
 However, ensure your phone is charged, and consider using a portable charger.
-Be mindful of privacy settings and potential data security risks.
+Be mindful of privacy settings and potential security risks.

 12. How do you write a protest in Abuja?